VladimirKalachikhin/Galadriel-map/README.md

 ## Install&configure:
-You must have a web server under Linux with php support.
+You must have a web server under Linux with web server and php support.
 Just copy app, dependences and set paths.
 Paths and other are set and describe in _params.php_
+More detailed instructions are available in _emergencykit/_ directory.

 ## Emergency kit
 All you need to install, including dependences, are in _emergencykit/_.
 See README.txt how to install.
-You may download full pack -- more 4MB, or without vector tiles support pack -- less them 1MB.
+You may download full pack -- more 20MB, or without vector tiles support pack -- less them 20MB.

 ## Dependences and thanks